-BARN Call for Teaching Artisans and Class Proposals
+BARN Call for Teaching Artisans and Class/Workshop Proposals

 Bainbridge Artisan Resource Network (BARN) is seeking teachers who are exceptional role models, excellent instructors, and enjoy working with fellow artisans of all ages and skill levels.

-Class proposals must relate to and fit into one or more of the eleven studios at BARN (described below).
+Class and workshop proposals must relate to and fit into one or more of the ten studios at BARN (described below).
 Teachers are hired and classes chosen upon the Studio’s approval.
 Classes can be proposed for any skill level and for any length of time.

-BARN’s mission is to build and support an open, intergenerational community of artisans and makers who are dedicated to learning, teaching, sharing, and inspiring each other with creativity, craftsmanship and community service.
+BARN’s mission is to build and support an open, intergenerational community of artisans and makers who are dedicated to learning, teaching, sharing, and inspiring one another with creativity, craftsmanship and community service.

-If you have questions about studio equipment, studio capacity, or other factors to consider before sending in your application, please feel free to email BARN Program Coordinator Emily Browne: ProgramCoordinator@BainbridgeBARN.org (please do not contact studios directly).
+If you have questions about studio equipment, studio capacity, or other factors to consider before sending in your application, please feel free to email BARN Program Manager Jess Henderson: JessH@BainbridgeBARN.org

-- Class Proposal including level of experience and equipment needed.
+- Descriptive class proposal including level of experience and equipment needed;

-- 2 references who can speak to your teaching experience.
+- Two (2) references who can speak to your teaching experience.

-If your class proposal is accepted by the studio you will be asked to complete the following:
+If your class proposal is accepted by the studio you will be asked to complete and sign the following:

 - Application for background check (form emailed to teacher before class is finalized)